grannycart/by-sound-alone/why-write-a-submarines-story.md

 For this reason the submarine makes an exceptional stage for telling a story.

 A metaphorical stage, as described above, for sure.
 They also make for an excellent literal stage or set.
 The reasons are obvious: nearly all of the action in a submarine story has to occur in one of a few compartments aboard the sub.
 There is no off-stage.
 There's no outside.
 The larger world --- such as it exists --- is mediated entirely through the sensory mechanisms of the submarine (and the readings from those sensory mechanisms are easily rendered into dialog).
-The submarine's main comparemtns become a setting for drama, a solid and heavy oak frame built around the action.
+The submarine's main compartments become a setting for drama, a solid and heavy oak frame built around the action.
 It gives the storyteller a powerful and useful limitation.
 Imagine a play set on a submarine that consists of nothing more than three sets: the control room, the torpedo room, and the engine room.
 Maybe they rotate so dialog could move back and forth between the compartments.
+The challenges of being restricted to a story told on a set like that would be liberating to a gifted story-teller.
+(Though I doubt Tom Clancy could have managed it --- at the climax of _Hunt_ he was jumping back and forth between submarines/settings nearly paragraph to paragraph.)

+Even if a story-teller didn't treat the submarine as a formal theater set, the submarine story is by its very nature constricted by a set of rules that the audience can be generally assumed to understand: there's a limit to the amount of air available, the submarine can only go so deep without being crushed, enemies are detected by sound, etc. The rules become rails that guide a submarine story.
+They are the reason that the best of the submarine stories: _Das Boot_, _Hunt_, _Crimson Tide_, _The Enemy Below_, _Run Silent, Run Deep_; are so good.

+Because these story guiderails seemed so powerful to me, I set out to watch and read as many submarines stories as I could.
+Let me tell you: those rails only hold up for so long.
+The submarine genre, like all genres, is filled with crap of which only a few of the best rise above.
+As strong as those guiderails may be, they are not enough to keep most mid-century, post-war submarine stories from plunging into dull hyper-nationalistic us-vs-them schlock cliche.
+Instead of supporting the story, the rails become a track for the formulaic.
+The mid-century submarine movie wore out the formula, leaving submarine stories tired, dated, and smelling of naphthalene and camphor.

+But I believe in those guiderails.
+I think the submarine story is ready for a re-tooling and a re-telling.
+If the nationalism, masculinity, and WWII/cold-warrior-ness of them was left behind, the _machines_ themselves could be a source of terrific stories.
+There's a real opportunity to centrifuge out what's good about submarine stories, mix them up with some more up-to-date notions (like, you know, female characters) and maybe create something really special.